-Join whatsapp group Join Now
+Join whatsapp channel Join Now

-Join Telegram group Join Now
+Join Telegram channel Join Now

-Let’s start the introduction of Motion in a straight line chapter.
+Motion in a Straight Line Class 11 Notes: Let’s start the introduction of the Motion in a Straight Line chapter.
 In this chapter, first, learn about the difference between rest and motion then types of motion and all other concepts related to this chapter.
 Read this article and solve all-important questions related to motion in a straight line class 11.

 motion in a straight line